Improving website credibility: How to upgrade the usual trust boosters

 Instead of just saying that your company is trusted by the best in North America, you can say that you are trusted by 11 of the top 50 teams in North America.

-When you say that you are the best at something, it seems vague and untrustworthy.
-“It just goes in one ear out the other,” Andrew said.
-“When you say something specific, it sticks.”
+“We are the best at ___” is vague, and therefore, it doesn’t earn your prospect’s trust.
+It just goes in one ear out the other.
+When you say something specific, it sticks.

 The ABC formula can also be applied to other areas, not just upgrading metrics.

-“You can still use this idea of auditing your claims and brainstorming proof points and say, okay, for this one, maybe we don't use a metric.
-Maybe we use a testimonial.
-Okay, for this one, maybe we use a capterra badge.”
+You can still use this idea of auditing your claims and brainstorming proof points — then you may decide “let’s not use a metric for this one, maybe we’ll use a testimonial or a Capterra badge.

 Sometimes you think you have an impressive statistic, but it falls flat with your customers.